 IPL Lasers are designed to remove hair.
 They do that by using a long pulse of laser energy to heat the hair follicle to 70 degrees Celsius and destroy the follicle and the root by using heat.

 Tattoo Removal Lasers are designed to target tattoo ink.
-They use laser energy pulsed in billionths of a second to shatter the ink into microparticles using photo-acoustic shockwaves.
+They use laser energy pulsed in billionths, and now TRILLIONTHS of a second to shatter the ink into micro particles using photo-acoustic shockwaves.

-Using an IPL Laser to treat a tattoo heats the ink.
+Using an IPL Laser to treat a tattoo heats and melts the tattoo ink.
 It does not shatter it.
 The effect is similar to the way a laser printer fuses toner to the paper.
 The printer uses heat to make the toner stick to the paper.
-The IPL Laser has a similar effect to tattoo ink, it makes it permanent in many cases as well as causing burns and blistering as the ink overheats.
+The IPL Laser has a similar effect to tattoo ink, it makes it permanent in many cases as well as causing burns and blistering as the ink overheats within the skin.

-Good quality laser tattoo removal should never be decided simply on price.
+Good quality Laser Tattoo Removal should never be decided on price alone.
 A tattoo can be safely removed – A scar cannot be removed.

 Do your research before settling on a laser tattoo removal specialist.
 Check websites and reviews.
 Look at Before and After Images.
 Ask questions especially about the equipment used.
-As the Choice article points out, proper laser tattoo removal systems cost around $150,000, so why settle for anything less than the best?
+As the Choice article points out, proper laser tattoo removal systems cost around $150,000 (in 2019 it is now $350,000!), so why settle for anything less than the best?

 We agree completely with the Choice article “Tattoo removal – If the price sounds too good to be true, chances are you’re going to get burned.”